SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 |                                   |   *data_for_restart* to *restart*)  |
 +-----------------------------------+-------------------------------------+

+First two files are prepared in the directory ``SALMON/samples/exercise_07_bulkSi_multiscale/``.
+The file ``Si_rt_multiscale.inp`` contains input keywords and their values.
+The pseudoopotential file should be the same as that used in the ground state calculation.
+In the directory ``restart``, those files created in the ground state calculation and stored in the directory *data_for_restart* are included.
+Therefore, coopy the directory as ``cp -R data_for_restart restart`` if you calculate at the same directory as you did the ground state calculation.

-In the input file *Si_rt_multiscale.inp*, input keywords are specified.
+In the input file ``Si_rt_multiscale.inp``, input keywords are specified.
-Most of them are mandatory to execute the calculation.
+Most of them are mandatory to execute the electron dynamics calculation.
 This will help you to prepare the input file for other systems that you want to calculate.
-A complete list of the input keywords can be found in :any:`List of input keywords <List of input keywords>`.
+A complete list of the input keywords that can be used in the input file can be found in :any:`List of input keywords <List of input keywords>`.

 ::